uberspark/uberxmhf/README.md

 ## Building and Installing UberSpark

-Assuming you are in the top-level directory of the UberSpark source-tree (where this README.md resides):
+Execute the following, in order, while in the top-level directory of the UberSpark source-tree (where this README.md resides):

+1. Switch directory to UberSpark sources

+	`cd uberspark`

-1. Prepare for build
+2. Prepare for build

 	`./bsconfigure.sh`

 	`./configure`

-2. Build source
+3. Build UberSpark sources

 	`make`

-3. Install binaries
+4. Install UberSpark binaries

 	`sudo make install`